ayush2401/XMEME/README.md

 # About the app

-The website is featured to post memes , if not happy then , delete a meme , if confused , udate a meme. <br>
+The website is featured to post memes , if not happy then , delete a meme , if confused , update a meme. <br>
 User can post the meme out of their library with creative caption.  <br>
 The app will display all contributed memes with username who created and also with imaginative caption. <br>
 One can update any meme with a new caption and with new image.
 All it requires is the image url which will automatically fetch the image to the gallery and bind up the user's credentials.